Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. White Sox

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has had an RBI in 51 games this year (36.2%), including 19 multi-RBI outings (13.5%).
-He has also driven in three or more of his team's runs in eight contests.
+- Gurriel has driven home a run in 51 games this year (36.2%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on eight occasions..

-- In 38.3% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (5.7%).
+- He has scored in 54 games this season (38.3%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.